williamchong256/immersive-sleep/README.md

 `http://arduino.esp8266.com/stable/package_esp8266com_index.json`

 Step 3: Under board manager, search for esp8266 library by ESP8266 Community and install it

 Step 4: Upload the sketch to the breakout board (NodeMCU, or Arduino + ESP8266)

 Step 5: Use HTTP GET request to get SpO2 and heart rate readings from the board
+		below is an example written in python

 ```python
 import requests